 For the time being

 In what follows I deliberately use different styles when writing about Roman Catholicism, Reformed thought, and Lutheranism.
-The forme and le fond ought to match; so the style of writing corresponds to the topic: when I consider Roman Catholicism, bound up with my objection is the general sense that we have forgotten the horror of countless being spiritually bound and gagged.
+In good writing la forme and le fond ought to match; so the style of writing corresponds to the topic: when I consider Roman Catholicism, bound up with my objection is the general sense that we have forgotten the horror of countless being spiritually bound and gagged.
 This wasn’t a war of words; the story needs to be told in a manner appropriate to the experience.
 For the Reformed and Lutheran histories, I match the form with the content.
 The Lutheran section is more or less a scholastic disputation, whereas the Reformed criticism includes concerns that go deeper, and the writing is meant to reflect as much.

 ROMAN CATHOLIC THOUGHT